odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 Note that `slim/PHP-View` has no built-in mitigation from XSS attacks.
 It is the developer's responsibility to use `htmlspecialchars()` or a component like `laminas-escaper`.
-In this case I want to keep it lean and we just add this simple but efficent html encoding function to our application instead.
+In this case I want to keep it lean and we just add this simple but efficient html encoding function to our application instead.

 Create a new directory, if not exists: `src/Util`